the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Finally, **sharpen your soft skills**.
 I touched on this earlier, but it deserves emphasis.
-Ultimately, teams want to hire people they actually want to work with, and this is a huge factor in your interviews.
+Ultimately, teams want to hire people they actually want to work with.
 I think EQ can be just as important as IQ for an AI/ML Engineering role, so practice being a friendly, empathetic, and curious colleague.

 ## 🧪 What Interviewers Got Right (And Improvement Ideas)